e2b-dev/e2b-cookbook/README.md

 - Next.js app with LLM + Code Interpreter and streaming - [TypeScript](./examples/nextjs-code-interpreter)
 - How to run a Docker container in E2B - [Python/TypeScript](./examples/docker-in-e2b)
 - How to run Playwright in E2B - [TypeScript](./examples/playwright-in-e2b)
+- Watch a Playwright test live in your browser via noVNC - [TypeScript](./examples/playwright-live-vnc-feed)